Friday the 13th (franchise): Television series prequel

-On October 31, 2022, a Friday the 13th prequel was announced, titled Crystal Lake.
-It will be written and executive produced by Bryan Fuller and Victor Miller, along with executive producers Marc Toberoff and Rob Barsamian.
+On October 31, 2022, a Friday the 13th prequel series was announced, titled Crystal Lake.
+It was originally set to be written and executive produced by Bryan Fuller and Victor Miller, along with executive producers Marc Toberoff and Rob Barsamian.
 A24 will serve as the studio behind the series and will air on Peacock.
-In January 2023, Adrienne King was cast in an recurring undisclosed role.
+In January 2023, Adrienne King was cast in a recurring undisclosed role.
 She previously portrayed Alice Hardy in the 1980 original film.
-Writing for the series is slated to begin in late January 2023 with Kevin Williamson writing one episode for season one.
+Writing for the series was slated to begin in late January 2023 with Kevin Williamson writing one episode for season one.
+In May 2024, it was revealed that Fuller had been fired from the series after A24 elected to take the series in a different direction.
+Production was set to commence once a new showrunner had been hired and that no casting had taken place.
+In August 2024, Brad Caleb Kane was revealed to be the new showrunner for the series.
+In September 2024, Cunningham said that production was planned to begin in Australia at the end of 2024, with a release date for Halloween 2025.
+On March 24, 2025 it was announced that Linda Cardellini would be appearing as Pamela Voorhees in the upcoming series.

-Potential film reboot
+Film reboot

-On January 20, 2023, writer Jeff Locker said that he alongside Jeremy Weiss and Sean Cunningham pitched a new Friday the 13th reboot, while also having a plan for an alternate direct sequel to the original film.
+In January 2023, writer Jeff Locker said that he, alongside Jeremy Weiss and Sean S. Cunningham, pitched a new Friday the 13th reboot, while also having a plan for an alternate direct sequel to the original film.

+In May 2024, Cunningham explained that a new Friday the 13th film would not be released for at least three years due to movie studios being hesitant to fund a horror movie that may not be a financial success.

+In July 2025, Robbie Barsamian revealed a new film and video game are in the works.